szczyglis-dev/py-gpt/README.md

 ## Audio Output

-The plugin lets you turn text into speech using the TTS model from OpenAI or other services like `Microsoft Azure`, `Google`, and `Eleven Labs`.
+The plugin lets you turn text into speech using OpenAI TTS or providers such as `Microsoft Azure`, `Google Cloud TTS`, `Google GenAI TTS`, `Eleven Labs`, and `xAI TTS`.
 You can add more text-to-speech providers to it too. `OpenAI TTS` does not require any additional API keys or extra configuration; it utilizes the main OpenAI key.
-Microsoft Azure requires to have an Azure API Key.
-Before using speech synthesis via `Microsoft Azure`, `Google` or `Eleven Labs`, you must configure the audio plugin with your API keys, regions and voices if required.
+Provider-specific credentials are required where applicable: Azure and Eleven Labs use plugin credentials, Google GenAI uses the Google API key from Settings, and xAI TTS uses the xAI API key from Settings.
+Configure voices, regions, and provider-specific options in the plugin settings.

 Documentation: https://pygpt.readthedocs.io/en/latest/plugins.html#audio-output